BradenEverson/thoth/README.md

 The root of `Thoth` is the `ThothScheduler` struct.
 A configurable scheduler that allows specification of each Task's heap size.
 It performs no allocations and uses a super simple round robin scheduling algorithm, therefore making it deterministic.
 It currently supports x86-64, ARM32(UNTESTED, but thumb works so it probably does) and Thumb architectures.

-In the same style that many Zig functions require an `Allocator` to be passed, Thoth requires a `Scheduler` to be specified at compile time, any struct that provides access to `start() *Task`, `getNext() *Task` and `register(TaskFn) !void` methods.
+In the same style that many Zig functions require an `Allocator` to be passed, Thoth requires a `Scheduler` to be specified at compile time, any struct that provides access to `start() *Task`, `getNext() *Task`, `getTaskType() type` and `register(TaskFn) !void` methods.
 This allows fully customizable scheduling algorithms, dynamic or static task storage, priority queues and anything else you can think of.

 ## Cooperative Scheduling